wildbeard/7dtd-modlets/README.md

 ## Shocking Ammo
-Adds shocking 9mm Ammo to the game.
+Adds shocking ammo for handguns, rifles, and machine guns.

+* All shocking ammo does less damage than their normal counterparts.
+* All shocking ammo has a 25% to proc the stun and 10% to spread to nearby units.

+*Known Issues:*
-*Notes*: Unable to alter the duration of the `buffShocked` buff.
+* Unable to alter the duration of the `buffShocked` buff.
 Seems to always want to be 5 seconds.
+* `buffShocked` seems to be ignoring the random requirement and is always applying.